 - Eye-tracking data is used to factor the ROTS numbers to produce likelihood to see (LTS) figures.
 The data are derived from visibility experiments that include work on dynamic and illuminated frames

-- The size, format and precise location of advertising frames are supplied by Outsmart via their Inventory Mapping System (IMS)
+- The size, format and precise location of advertising frames are supplied by Outsmart via their SPACE and Inventory Mapping System (IMS) databases

 Figures from all of these elements are combined in a sophisticated mathematical model to produce audience probabilities for every frame in the country - the final audience data.